-There is an alternative approach which considers the application of an additional factor related to the starting point of the exploitation and to the sequence direction; this is the approach which has been used in this paper, as basis of the evaluation of the value in each point.
+There is an alternative approach which considers the application of an additional factor related to the starting point of the exploitation and to the sequence direction, as basis of the evaluation of the value in each point.

-The aim of this paper is to assess the impact of applying a starting point search, of determining the exploitation orientation and of selecting a high-performance location, over the value of a mineral deposit.
+The aim of this presentation is to assess the impact of applying a starting point search, determining the exploitation orientation and selecting a high-performance location, over the value of a mineral deposit.

 Automated cave back optimization and mine planning

-Some of the mayor challenges are associated to the lack of consistency and confidence in the current geotechnical model and derived mine plan.
-This require a new approach where we can couple geotechnical constraints with the mine plan, trying to forecast and optimize cave growth strategies with the ability to reduce the uncertainty level and improving the quantification of associated risks through optimisation automation during the generation of production schedules.
+Some of the major challenges are associated to the lack of consistency and confidence in the current geotechnical model and derived mine plan.
+This requires a new approach where we can couple geotechnical constraints with the mine plan, trying to forecast and optimize cave growth strategies with the ability to reduce the uncertainty level and improving the quantification of associated risks through optimization automation during the generation of production schedules.

-This session described an initiative that provide a solution combining GEOVIA PCBC and SIMULIA Abaqus and Isight to improve the capability to Simulate cave growth significantly by reducing processing time and adding this variable directly into the mine planning process, creating a robust solution to model, understand and justify future mine plan, sequences and mine strategies.
+This session will present an initiative combining GEOVIA PCBC, SIMULIA Abaqus and SIMULIA Isight to improve the capability to simulate cave growth significantly by reducing processing time and adding this variable directly into the mine planning process, creating a robust solution to model, understand and justify future mine plans, sequences and mine strategies.

 Some of the benefits expected from this initiative are:

-- Having a Defendable Methodology / Best Thinking / Recognised Process as well as Enabling Transparency
+3. Having a Defendable Methodology / Best Thinking/ Recognised Process as well as Enabling Transparency